 The Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 The financial statements include the accounts of the Company and its former wholly-owned subsidiary, which was dissolved in June 2015.
 For periods prior to the subsidiary dissolution, all intercompany accounts and transactions were eliminated in consolidation.
-Certain information and note disclosures normally included in the financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-The condensed balance sheet as of June 30, 2016, the condensed statements of operations and comprehensive loss for the three and six months ended June 30, 2016 and 2015, and the condensed statements of cash flows for the six months ended June 30, 2016 and 2015 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of its financial position, operating results and cash flows for the periods presented.
+Certain information and note disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
+The condensed balance sheet as of September 30, 2016, the condensed statements of operations and comprehensive loss for the three and nine months ended September 30, 2016 and 2015, and the condensed statements of cash flows for the nine months ended September 30, 2016 and 2015 are unaudited, but include all adjustments, consisting only of normal recurring adjustments, which the Company considers necessary for a fair presentation of its financial position, operating results and cash flows for the periods presented.
 The condensed balance sheet at December 31, 2015 has been derived from audited financial statements.
-The results for the three and six months ended June 30, 2016 are not necessarily indicative of the results expected for the full year or any other period.
+The results for the three and nine months ended September 30, 2016 are not necessarily indicative of the results expected for the full year or any other period.
 Certain amounts have been reclassified on the condensed balance sheet at December 31, 2015 to conform with the adoption of Accounting Standards Update ("ASU") No. 2015-3, Simplifying the Presentation of Debt Issuance Costs.